Australian court rules indigenous people can’t be deported

 Both Love and Thoms were placed in immigration detention and threatened with deportation on their release from prison after serving sentences for unrelated crimes.

-Love has had his visa restored since his lawyers initiated court action and lives on the Gold Coast.
+Love has had his visa restored since his lawyers initiated court action in 2018 and lives on the Gold Coast.

-Thoms has been in immigration detention in Brisbane for the 16 months since he completed a six-month prison sentence.
+Thoms had been in immigration detention in Brisbane for 16 months since he completed a six-month prison sentence.

+The court found Aboriginal Australians have a special cultural, historic and spiritual connection to Australia which is inconsistent with them being considered “aliens” in the meaning of the Australian constitution.

+Gibbs said the government had used its constitutional powers to deal with aliens “inconsistently, unfairly and, now we’ve proven, unlawfully.”

 “The High Court has found that Aboriginal Australians are protected from deportation.
 They can no longer be removed from the country that they know and that they have a very close connection with,” she added.